Qlinak/todo-REST-API/README.md

     "Msg": "Successful added to the database!"
 }
 ```
-Now if you look at your todoDB there should be one more document added
+Now if you look at your todoDB there should be one more document added <br>
-3. request : DELETE: localhost:3000/todos
+3. request : DELETE: localhost:3000/todos <br>
 response
 ```
 {
     "Msg": "Deleted All"
 }
 ```
-Now if you look at your todoDB there should be no documents
+Now if you look at your todoDB there should be no documents <br>
-4. request : GET : localhost:3000/todos/Pet%20Fluffy
+4. request : GET : localhost:3000/todos/Pet%20Fluffy <br>
 response:
 ```
 // get a specified todo